dotnet/docs/includes/core-changes/aspnetcore/5.0/middleware-database-error-page-obsolete.md

 ### Middleware: Database error page marked as obsolete

-The [DatabaseErrorPageMiddleware](/dotnet/api/microsoft.aspnetcore.diagnostics.entityframeworkcore.databaseerrorpagemiddleware?view=aspnetcore-3.0) and its associated extension methods were marked as obsolete in .NET 5.0.
-The middleware and extension methods will be removed in .NET 6.0.
+The [DatabaseErrorPageMiddleware](/dotnet/api/microsoft.aspnetcore.diagnostics.entityframeworkcore.databaseerrorpagemiddleware?view=aspnetcore-3.0) and its associated extension methods were marked as obsolete in ASP.NET Core 5.0.
+The middleware and extension methods will be removed in ASP.NET Core 6.0.
 The functionality will instead be provided by `DatabaseDeveloperPageExceptionFilter` and its extension methods.

 For discussion, see the GitHub issue at [dotnet/aspnetcore#24987](https://github.com/dotnet/aspnetcore/issues/24987).